Young Americans Series: 1969–1970 Sunset homes in Livermore

 Location map of Sunset’s Young Americans Series model complex on Belfast Court in Livermore

-Model homes for the Young Americans Series stood on Belfast Court—just across from the original 600 Series sales center.
+Map of the model homes for the Young Americans Series on Belfast Court—just across from the original 600 Series sales center.

 Pricing history